luismanueldiaz29/GuiaCesar/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Installation:
+1. Open the file “GuiaCesar.apk” to begin the process

+2.The app doesn’t need any permission.
+So just press Install

+3. Wait for the bar to complete and the installation process it’s finish